2019 AFC Asian Cup knockout stage: Jordan vs Vietnam

 The two had already faced each other in previous qualification phases, with all of their matches ending in draws.

 Jordan came close in the 20th minute when Musa Al-Taamari lured three defenders out of position before his back-heel pass found Feras Shelbaieh, whose cross to Yaseen Al-Bakhit saw his effort going wide.
 In the 35th minute, Đoàn Văn Hậu's left-footed strike was parried away by Amer Shafi.
 Jordan took the lead in the 38th minute after Đỗ Hùng Dũng brought Salem Al-Ajalin down just outside the box.
 Baha' Abdel-Rahman scored from the resulting free kick into the top right corner of the net.
 Six minutes into the second half, Nguyễn Trọng Hoàng sent in a curling cross in front of the goal, which Nguyễn Công Phượng squeezed past the Jordanian defenders for the equaliser.
 Neither side managed to find a way to score in the remaining minutes, forcing the first ever AFC Asian Cup last 16 tie to go into extra time.
 However, both teams were unwilling to take unnecessary risks, as penalties were needed to decide the tie.

 Jordan were the first to miss, with Baha' Faisal striking the crossbar, which was then followed by Ahmed Samir's effort saved by Đặng Văn Lâm.
-Vietnam's Trần Minh Vương also missed but Bùi Tiến Dũng I made no mistake as the Southeast Asian side advanced to the quarter-finals.
+Vietnam's Trần Minh Vương also missed but Bùi Tiến Dũng made no mistake as the Southeast Asian side advanced to the quarter-finals.

 The win meant that since reunification, Vietnam had reached the quarter-finals in all their two Asian Cups they participated, but this was also the country's first ever win in the knockout stage, though technically it was a draw.
 For Jordan, the loss meant they have never won any competitive knockout stage games in their Asian Cup history.